1ncHaider/Twitter-sentiment-analysis-Using-Live-Api-tweepy-/README.md

 # Create and activate a virtual environment (optional but recommended):
 python -m venv venv
 source venv/bin/activate  # On Windows use `venv\\Scripts\\activate`
+## Requirements
+Python 3.7+
+Tweepy
+python-dotenv (if using environment variables)
+## License
+This project is licensed under the MIT License.